IntercraftMC/IntercraftCore/README.md

     - [ ] Strong Anvil

     *Works just like a regular Anvil except for lasting a bit longer than a regular Anvil.
 But has the special ability to allow Enchanting of tools beyond thirty six (36) levels.
 Crafted from "Glitchium" Blocks and Ingots like a regular Anvil.
 Possibly allowing incompatible Enchants to be combined.*

+    - [ ] Chunkloading
+        - [ ] Chunkloader

+        *A plain old Chunkloader which loads the chunk at all time.*

+        - [ ] Chunkloader (Redstone)

+        *Same as Chunkloader, but is only active if it has a Redstone signal.*

+        - [ ] Chunkloader (Timed)

+        *Same as Chunkloader, but has a gui where you can specify a countdown and is only active while running or above 0.*

+        - [ ] Chunkloader (Point)

+        *Needs two of them.
+When linked by facing two of them and sharing one X or Z chunk coordinate will when given a Redstone pulse load all chunks in a straight line between the two points for a specified time (min 2 tick, max 100 tick).
+Needs to re-charge after each use (600 ticks).*